 For Snapper and Permit, I’ll use smaller Shimano Stradic 4000’s spooled with 6 lb dia.
 20 lb test Power Pro Braid.
 I’ve tried most of the rest of the braids and always come back to Power Pro even when Im offered the other brands free.
 The characteristics of the power pro including castability, durability and strength in my opinion is unmatched.

 A length of Flourocarbon Leader 5-8 feet a maximum of 30 lb test for Mangrove Snapper and Permit.
 Attached to that will be either 1/4″ slipper type Jig tipped with a shrimp or small pinfish.
 Sometimes I will use Cut Blue runner strips or tomtates that cover the reefs.
 If you want to know what’s biting on a structure.
 A shrimp will tell the tale.
-Whitebaits and Threadfin are also great baits to try.
+Whitebaits and Threadfin are also go to baits to if you have them.
 At times one will out produce the other.
 It’s also fun to probe around the structure with Soft Plastics that turn up a little of everything.
-Hogy type plastics emulate eels and most reef type fish will key on that.
-Other very successful lures are Zman Plastics.
+Hogy type plastics emulate eels and most reef type fish will key on that, the strikes can be vicious.
+Other very successful lures are Z-Man Plastics.
 The action and colors are very enticing and can even be rested on the bottom with the current causing tail action that fish eventually succumb to.

 Book your Wreck or Reef Fishing trip on Sanibel Captiva with Capt Paul Primeaux Charters.